 When it comes time to redeem your rewards, you’ll receive about a penny per point in value.
 While you’ll have to redeem points for products from the Sony Rewards Catalog, that isn’t necessarily a bad thing for a gamer.
 Despite the vast redemption selection, your options are still relatively limited compared to the flexibility you would have with a straight cashback card.

 The PlayStation card comes with a $50 store credit as a sign-up bonus after your first purchase, and you’ll be earning a nice 5 points per dollar on all of your PlayStation purchases.
 Since it is issued as a Visa card, you can use it anywhere, but all of your other purchases will earn only 1 point per dollar.
 So I wouldn’t use the PlayStation card for all of my spending.
-Supplement it with a cashback card, such as the Citi Double Cash or the Discover it card, and you’ll fare much better overall.
+Supplement it with a cashback card, such as the Citi Double Cash card, and you’ll fare much better overall.